 Through painting, drawing, photography, sculpture and installation, Hew Locke OBE RA (b.
 1959) explores the languages of colonial and post-colonial power, and the symbols through which different cultures assume and assert identity.
 Fusing historical source material with a keen interest in current affairs, often through the juxtaposition or modification of existing artefacts, Locke focuses attention especially on the UK, the monarchy and his childhood home of the then newly independent Guyana.
 Locke spent his formative years in Guyana before returning to the UK to complete an MA in sculpture at the Royal College of Art in 1994.
 Locke's work in the permanent collections of including the Tate, London, UK; the Brooklyn Museum, New York, NY; Pérez Art Museum Miami, FL; and the British Museum, London, UK, among others.
 His work has been the subject of numerous solo exhibitions including Here’s the Thing which opened at Ikon Gallery, Birmingham, UK in 2019 before traveling to the Kemper Museum of Contemporary Art, Kansas City, MO and the Colby College Museum of Art, Waterville, ME.
 In March 2022, Locke presented The Procession, his response to the unique architecture and context of the neo-classical Duveen Galleries at the heart of the Tate as part of the annual Tate Britain Commission.
 Locke unveiled Gilt, the Façade Commission at The Metropolitan Museum of Art, New York, in September 2022.
-In Fall 2025, the Yale Center for British Art will present the largest solo exhibition of Locke's work to date, spanning his career from the late 1990s to the present.
+Raw Materials, Locke's first solo exhibition with Almine Rech, opened in March 2024.
+In fall 2025, the Yale Center for British Art will present the largest solo exhibition of Locke's work to date, spanning his career from the late 1990s to the present.

 Hew Locke OBE RA